 In the same way, Christians can get caught up not only in this kind of gossip, but become busybodies in people's lives and think it is harmless.

-What God thinks
+What God Thinks About Gossip

 The apostle Paul says that there are some people who know God, but choose to do things worthy of death (Romans 1:24-32).
 Paul lists things that we could expect to see in his list of things not to do, such as jealousy, strife, malice, sexual sins, pride, boating, God haters, and rebellion against parents.
 Among all of these undesirable characteristics is slander and gossip.